AlynxZhou/hexo-theme-aria/README.md

 Set it like avatar, and your logo will be shown in header, which by default shows `ARIA`, or leave it blank to hide logo.

-### Custom Theme Color and Tags Color
+### Custom Theme Color

 Theme color `color` will be used in header and footer background, and also in some browsers' title bar like Android Chrome, by default it's theme's dark.
-Tags Color `tags_color` is a list and post tags will use it in a loop.
 Because color starts with `#`, you need to use double quote to prevent YAML from making it a comment.
 If you are not sure, don't change here.

 ### Google Site Verification